decretist/Dissertation/Chapter4/chapter4.markdown

 can be visualized in graphical form.
-Word frequency data for the four most frequent words (MFWs) will therefore be collected from the start, even though the data for the third- and fourth-most frequent words will not be used in this section The first step is to identify the four most frequent words in the comparison text samples, Gratian1, dePen, and Gratian2.
+Word frequency data for the four most frequent words (MFWs) will therefore be collected from the start, even though the data for the third- and fourth-most frequent words will not be used in this section.
+The first step is to identify the four most frequent words in the comparison text samples, Gratian1, dePen, and Gratian2.